How to Maintain and Care for a Pond

 As you can see, maintaining a backyard pond and caring for the aquatic life is a bit of work.
 If you have this water feature in your garden, use this guide to take proper care of it.
 Do not let it become an eyesore and useless when you can keep it attractive and make it more beneficial.

-Do you find it hard to maintain your garden pond and care for the aquatics?
+Do you find it hard to maintain and care for your pond?

 If yes, do you think now you can manage your water feature with ease?